clarklindev/threejourney/README.md

 ### LIGHTS

 - lights cost a lot in terms of performance - use lights that cost less for hardware

   - minimal cost lights are AmbientLight and HemisphereLight
   - moderate cost lights: DirectionalLight, PointLight
   - high cost: SpotLight, RectAreaLight

+- only 3 types of lights support shadows
+  1. PointLight
+  2. DirectionalLight
+  3. SpotLight

 #### ambient light